kurkowski93/ai-workflows-with-langgraph/README.md

 A foundational pattern demonstrating how to chain multiple prompts together, where each stage's output serves as input to subsequent stages.
 This pattern implements a product description generator that transforms raw product data into various forms of marketing content.

+### 🔄 2.
+Parallelization Workflow (`parallelization/`)

+An advanced pattern that demonstrates how to break down complex analysis tasks into multiple parallel execution paths.
+This implementation showcases a legal document analyzer that processes different aspects of contracts simultaneously through five parallel analysis tracks:

+1. **Obligation Analysis** - Examines payment terms, delivery timelines, reporting requirements, and performance criteria
+2. **Risk Analysis** - Evaluates liability exposures, termination conditions, warranty gaps, and force majeure clauses
+3. **Opportunity Analysis** - Identifies favorable terms, extension options, and scope expansion possibilities
+4. **Definition Mapping** - Extracts and analyzes defined terms and their consistency throughout the document
+5. **Cross-Reference Validation** - Detects contradictions, inconsistencies, and sequential commitment issues

+The pattern illustrates how to:
+- Divide complex tasks into independent subtasks that can run in parallel
+- Structure sequential dependencies within each parallel path
+- Aggregate results from multiple analysis branches
+- Generate comprehensive insights from distributed processing

+This approach significantly reduces processing time for document analysis while maintaining deep analytical capabilities, making it ideal for legal contract review, compliance verification, and risk assessment workflows.

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: